 This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

-Structural movement nt
+Structural movement

 Repair category 1

-Notes There are no signs of significant structural movement affecting the property on the basis of our limited single inspection.
+Notes There is no evidence of significant structural movement affecting the property.